Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 Right now, about 80% of all our projects are healthcare-related.
 Within healthcare, we work across a pretty large spectrum of clients.
 Some of them are medical device manufacturers.
 We've worked with large health insurance companies, and we've also worked with a bunch of different small medical startups (they might have a device or just an application).

-It's a pretty broad range in terms of the types of healthcare customers we have, but there's also a range in terms of the kinds of services we deliver.
+It's a pretty broad range regarding the types of healthcare customers we have, but there's also a range in our services.

-But then there are other clients that come to us for the full spectrum of services — the research, the design, and the development, and we do the full end-to-end services for them.
+Other clients come to us for the full spectrum of services — research, design, and development- and we provide them with full end-to-end services.

 In your opinion, how is journey mapping in healthcare different from journey mapping in other industries — let's say banking or e-commerce?

-They might have several different specialists that they need to work with, several different devices that they need to be monitoring to get some information about how they're doing.
-So there can be a lot of touchpoints across different people, different devices, and different systems.
+They might have several different specialists they need to work with and several different devices they need to monitor to get information about how they're doing.
+So, there can be a lot of touchpoints across other people, devices, and systems.

 “The other thing that you need to think about when you're doing a healthcare journey map is being thoughtful about the emotional state of the persona that you're targeting.”

 Experience in other industries like banking and finances can also lead to a heightened emotional state for people.
-But with healthcare, we just really need to be cognizant of the emotional state of the person going through that journey.
+However, with healthcare, we need to be cognizant of the emotional state of the person going through that journey.

-These are the things that we need to be thinking about when designing something to help people achieve their goals when dealing with their health.
+We need to consider these things when designing something to help people achieve their goals when dealing with their health.
 So those are some of the differences and similarities to think about.

 What about the number of touchpoints compared to other industries?
 Is it different, or is it the same?

-It depends on the product, but generally, healthcare journeys include more touchpoints compared with other industries.
-When you're going into the health system or considering a healthcare scenario, there could be different healthcare representatives that you're working with, like nurse assistants or nurses, in addition to the actual specialists that you're meeting with.
+It depends on the product, but healthcare journeys generally include more touchpoints than other industries.
+When you're going into the health system or considering a healthcare scenario, there could be different healthcare representatives you're working with, like nurse assistants or nurses, besides the specialists you're meeting with.

 And then, depending on where you live and how your healthcare coverage is handled, you have to deal with payment and insurance claims, and there is your responsibility as a patient versus the clinician or the office manager.